ybettayeb/RoundRobinScenarioCalculator/README.md

 * Taking tie breakers into account => Moderate, need to get every team with same score and then add matches accordingly

 possible features :
-* Compute a "win probability" for each team and each match according to previous match history
+* Compute a "win probability" for each team and each match according to previous match history => moderately unlikely
 * Scrap current standings from a website.
 * maybe implement the whole thing iteratively, because recursion is fun until it eats all of your 32 gb of ram